jentery/engl230v2/index.md

 # Territory Acknowledgement

-As researchers and instructors at the University of Victoria, we acknowledge and respect the lək̓ʷəŋən peoples on whose traditional territory the University of Victoria stands, and the Songhees, Esquimalt, and <u>W</u>SÁNEĆ peoples, whose historical relationships with the land continue to this day.
+As researchers and instructors at the University of Victoria, we acknowledge and respect the lək̓ʷəŋən peoples on whose traditional territory the University stands, and the Songhees, Esquimalt, and <u>W</u>SÁNEĆ peoples, whose historical relationships with the land continue to this day.

 ***